Skip to content

 It’s important that patients, their families and caregivers think about sepsis as a possibility.
 Get Ahead of Sepsis reminds us all of the importance of early recognition, timely treatment, and preventing infections.

 • Anyone can get an infection, and almost any infection can lead to sepsis.
-Certain people are at higher risk, including adults 65 or older, people with chronic medical conditions, such as diabetes, lung disease, cancer, and kidney disease, people with weakened immune systems, sepsis survivors and children younger than one.
+Certain people are at higher risk, including adults 65 or older, people with chronic medical conditions such as diabetes, lung disease, cancer, and kidney disease, people with weakened immune systems, sepsis survivors, and children younger than one.

 THE SYMPTOMS – IN ADULTS